-The island of Hvar
+The island of Hvar history and heritage

 The island of Hvar is located in the Adriatic sea in the central part of Croatia’s Dalmatia.
 It is the fourth island by its size, also called the “sunny island” due to the many hours of sunshine in the year, almost 2800.
 The local hoteliers take pride in this, so if it happens that it snows on Hvar, your stay there is for free, however, this is a bet you are sure to loose.
 Luckily, there is some rain that enabels the production of beautiful greens and nature, especially lavander, sage, rosemary, thyme and some vineyards.
 Lavander actually happens to be one of the symbols and main exports of the island, so make sure to explore this beautiful plant on Hvar.
 Some of the main resorts on Hvar island are the Hvar town, Jelsa, Stari Grad, Vrboska and Sucuraj.
 The busy Hvar town’s beauty is particulary recognized even amongst the rich and famous, accounting to the previous visits of stars such as Prince Harry or Jay-Z and Beyonce, so keep your eyes wide in a chance of bumping into some other celebrity.
 Hvar town is characterized by the beautiful Gothic palaces, marble streets and walls from the 13th century that surround it.
 There are many beaches on Hvar where you can just leave your towel and jump in the sea for a swim, but the nearby, small chain of islands, known as Pakleni Islands, hide crystal- clear waters, lagoons and beaches.
 Some of Pakleni islands are St. Clement, Palmizana, Jerolim, Stipanska and Marinkovac.
 However, most visitors come to Hvar because of its reputation as the best party town in Croatia.